antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 [Hardware intrinsics](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) are a [low-level performance feature](https://github.com/dotnet/designs/blob/master/accepted/2018/platform-intrinsics.md) we added in .NET Core 3.0.
 At the time, we added support for x64 instructions and chips.
 As part of .NET 5.0, we are extending the feature to support ARM64.
 Just creating the intrinsics doesn't help performance.
 You need to use them in performance-critical code.
 We've [taken advantage of ARM64 intrinsics extensively in .NET libraries](https://github.com/dotnet/runtime/issues/33308) in .NET 5.0.
 You can also do this in your own code, although you need to be be familiar with CPU instructions to do so.

-I'll explain what hardware intrinsics do with an analogy.
+I'll explain how hardware intrinsics work with an analogy.
 For the most part, developers rely on types and APIs built into .NET, like `string.split` or `HttpClient`.
 Those APIs often take advantage of native operating system APIs, via the [P/Invoke](https://docs.microsoft.com/dotnet/standard/native-interop/pinvoke) feature.
 P/Invoke enables high-performance native interop, and is used extensively in the BCL for that purpose.
 You can use this same feature yourself to call native APIs.
 Hardware intrinsics are similar, except instead of calling operating system APIs, they enable you to directly use CPU instructions in your code.
-It's roughly equivalent to a runtime version of [inline assembly](https://docs.microsoft.com/cpp/assembler/inline/inline-assembler-overview).
+It's roughly equivalent to [inline assembly](https://docs.microsoft.com/cpp/assembler/inline/inline-assembler-overview).
+In fact, when .NET intrinsics are AOT-compiled into Ready-To-Run files, the intrinics have no runtime performance penalty.
 Hardware intrinsics are best thought of as a CPU hardware-acceleration feature.
 They provide very tangible benefits, are now the performance substrate of the .NET libraries, and responsible for many of the benefits you read about in our [performance blog posts](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-core-3-0/).

+Note: The Visual C++ compiler has an analogous [intrinsics feature](https://docs.microsoft.com/cpp/intrinsics/compiler-intrinsics).
+You can directly compare C++ to .NET hardware intrinsics.
+As an exercise (with x86 intrinsics), search for `_mm_i32gather_epi32` at [System.Runtime.Intrinsics.X86.Avx2](https://docs.microsoft.com/dotnet/api/system.runtime.intrinsics.x86.avx2), [x64 (amd64) intrinsics list](https://docs.microsoft.com/cpp/intrinsics/x64-amd64-intrinsics-list), and [Intel Intrinsics guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=_mm_i32gather_epi32).
+You will see a lot of similarity.

 We're making our first big investments in ARM64 performance in 5.0, but will continue this effort in subsequent releases.
-We work directly with engineers from [ARM Holdings](https://en.wikipedia.org/wiki/Arm_Holdings) to prioritize product improvements and to select design algorithms that best take advantage of the [ARMv8 ISA](https://en.wikipedia.org/wiki/ARM_architecture#ARMv8-A).
-Some of these improvements will accrue value to ARM32, however, we are not applying the same effort to ARM32.
+We work directly with engineers from [ARM Holdings](https://en.wikipedia.org/wiki/Arm_Holdings) to prioritize product improvements and to design algorithms that best take advantage of the [ARMv8 ISA](https://en.wikipedia.org/wiki/ARM_architecture#ARMv8-A).
+Some of these improvements will accrue value to ARM32, however, we are not applying unique effort to ARM32.

 Please share any performance information with us related to ARM64, either a notable improvement from 3.1 to 5.0, or performance with 5.0 that should be better.

 ### P95+ Latency

 We see an increasing number of large internet-facing sites and services being hosted on .NET.
-While there is a lot of legitimate focus on the [requests per second (RPS) metric](https://twitter.com/ben_a_adams/status/1260792649625280513), we find that very few big site owners ask us about that or require 7M RPS.
+While there is a lot of legitimate focus on the [requests per second (RPS) metric](https://twitter.com/ben_a_adams/status/1260792649625280513), we find that very few big site owners ask us about that or require millions of RPS.
 We hear a lot about latency, however, specifically about improving [P95 or P99 latency](https://docs.microsoft.com/en-us/azure/internet-analyzer/internet-analyzer-scorecard).
-Often, the number of machines or cores that are provisioned for a site are chosen based on achieving a specific P95 metric, as opposed to say P50.
+Often, the number of machines or cores that are provisioned for (and biggest cost driver of) a site are chosen based on achieving a specific P95 metric, as opposed to say P50.
 We think of latency as being the true "money metric".

 Our friends at StackOverflow do a great job of sharing data on their service.
 One of their engineers, Nick Craver, recently shared [improvements they saw to latency](https://twitter.com/Nick_Craver/status/1205289893674573829), as a result of moving to .NET Core: